-If your shares of Common Stock are registered directly with American Stock Transfer & Trust Company, LLC, you are a "record holder" and may vote in person at the meeting.
+If your shares of Common Stock are registered directly with American Stock Transfer & Trust Company, LLC, you are a "record holder" and may vote in person (via the live audio webcast) at the Annual Meeting by visiting www.virtualshareholdermeeting.com/DWSN2020 and entering your control number contained on your proxy card.
 If a bank, broker or other nominee holds your shares for your benefit but not in your own name, your shares are in "street name."
 In that case, your bank, broker or other nominee will send you a voting instruction form to use in voting your shares.
-The availability of telephone and Internet voting depends on the voting procedures of your bank, broker or other nominee.
+The availability of telephone and internet voting depends on the voting procedures of your bank, broker or other nominee.
 Please follow the instructions on the voting instruction form they send you.
-If your shares are held in the name of your bank, broker or other nominee and you wish to vote in person at the meeting, you must contact your bank, broker or other nominee and request a document called a "legal proxy."
-You must bring this legal proxy to the meeting in order to vote in person.
+If your shares are held in the name of your bank, broker or other nominee and you wish to vote in person (via the live audio webcast) at the Annual Meeting, you will need to ask your broker or bank for a control number and your broker or bank will provide you with instructions that you must follow to have your shares voted.